-Third Sunday of the Month 2.00pm, QVMAG Museum at Inveresk
+Third Sunday of the Month 2.00pm, Queen Victoria Museum at Inveresk

-Monthly meetings are held from February to November, usually on the afternoon of the third Sunday in the month, at the Meeting Room, QVMAG Museum at Inveresk.
+Monthly meetings are held from February to November, usually on the afternoon of the third Sunday in the month, at the Meeting Room, Queen Victoria Museum at Inveresk, at 2.00pm unless otherwise notified.
 Speakers include members of the Society and other historians.

-The Society hosts The Examiner-John West Memorial Lecture, delivered by a prominent Australian, in March each year.
+The Society hosts the John West Memorial Lecture, delivered by a prominent Australian, in March each year.
 The Annual General Meeting is held in February.

 Below is the current schedule for these meetings.
 See the latest newsletter for more information on upcoming events.
 Admission is free and visitors are welcome.

 Thursday, 16 March 2017 – John West Memorial Lecture

 Held at the Sir Raymond Ferrall Centre, University of Tasmania, Newnham at 8.00pm

 Sunday, 21 May 2017 – Australian Heritage Festival Tasmania (Having a Voice)